Weyerhaeuser Company (WY) Shares Down Despite Recent Market Volatility

-Weyerhaeuser Company (NYSE: WY)’s stock price has decreased by -1.04 compared to its previous closing price of 31.68.
-Despite this, the company has seen a gain of 0.93% in its stock price over the last five trading days.
+Weyerhaeuser Company (NYSE: WY)’s stock price has decreased by -1.99 compared to its previous closing price of 31.66. however, the company has experienced a 0.42% increase in its stock price over the last five trading days.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 Is It Worth Investing in Weyerhaeuser Company (NYSE: WY) Right Now?